Installation & Configuration

 cd TornadoVM

-TornadoVM can run with JDK 17 and 21.
-Visit GraalVM for JDK17 and JDK21 and download either of the following builds:
+TornadoVM can run with JDK 21.
+Visit GraalVM for JDK21 and download the following build:

 Extract the downloaded file to any directory.

-4. Install the NVIDIA drivers and CUDA SDK
+4. Install the NVIDIA drivers and CUDA Toolkit

 Most Windows systems come with the NVIDIA drivers pre-installed.
 You can check your installation and the latest drivers available by using NVIDIA GEFORCE Experience tool.